Resolve Article Scraping Issues via WAF

 | Signature Detection | GET parameters or headers may resemble attack patterns |

-Common WAF Providers
+Common WAF and Reverse Proxy Providers

-| WAF Provider | Deployment Model |
+| Provider | Deployment Model |

 |---|---|